Charlie Puth: 2009–2014: Career beginnings

-In September 2009, he started his own YouTube channel, entitled Charlies Vlogs, posting comedy videos and acoustic covers.
+In September 2009, at age 17, Puth started his own YouTube channel, entitled Charlies Vlogs, posting comedy videos and acoustic covers.
+During this time, he would make theme songs and jingles for other YouTubers.

 In 2010, Puth released the music video of his first song, "These Are My Sexy Shades".
 In December 2010, he released his debut extended play, The Otto Tunes, an independent release.
-In 2011, he won an online video competition sponsored by Perez Hilton, Can You Sing?, with a version of Adele's "Someone like You" which he performed with Emily Luther.
-In the same year Ellen DeGeneres announced that she had signed Puth and Luther to her label, eleveneleven, after seeing their performance of Adele's "Someone like You".
+In 2011, he won an online video competition sponsored by Perez Hilton, Can You Sing?, with a version of Adele's "Someone like You", which he performed with Emily Luther.
+In the same year Ellen DeGeneres announced that she had signed Puth and Luther to her label, eleveneleven, after seeing their performance of "Someone like You".
 Puth and Luther had performed the song on the show.
 In December 2012 he released a promotional single, "Break Again", with additional vocals by Emily Luther.
 The music video was released days later.
 On January 25, 2012, Puth and Luther performed the song and Lady Antebellum's "Need You Now" on The Ellen DeGeneres Show.
 Puth also performed at an event supporting DKMS Delete Blood Cancer, the world's largest bone marrow donor center, in October 2012.
 Puth left eleveneleven in late 2012.

 On October 23, 2013, he released his second independent extended play, Ego, to streaming online.
 Puth was credited with the production and writing of songs and jingles for fellow YouTube personalities.
 He wrote the theme song for Shane Dawson's Shane and Friends podcast and skits, the intro jingle for the videos of the Vlogger family the SHAYTARDS, the original theme song for Charles Trippy's vlog Internet Killed Television, and a song for the tour and movie of YouTube group Our 2nd Life, as well as several singles for Our 2nd Life member Ricky Dillon.
 In 2014 he released the promotional single "L.U.V."
-The music video was directed by Andrew Vallentine In the same year, he co-wrote the song "Celebrate" on Pitbull's eighth studio album Globalization.
+The music video was directed by Andrew Vallentine.
+In the same year, he co-wrote the song "Celebrate" by Pitbull, included in his eighth studio album Globalization and featured in the 2014 DreamWorks Animation film Penguins of Madagascar.